allendoss/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 #### 3. Describe how you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

-To train the model, the number of epochs were set to 10.
-Different batch sizes were tested to obtain one that yielded higher accuracy (batch size = 100).
+To train the model, the number of epochs were set to 50.
+Different batch sizes were tested to obtain one that yielded higher accuracy (batch size = 150).
 The mean and standard deviation were set  to default values of 1 and 0.1 respectively.
-The Adam optimizer was used to optimize the function.
+The Adadelta optimizer was used to optimize the function.

 #### 4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.

 My final model results were:
-* validation set accuracy of 89.3%
+* validation set accuracy of 94%
-* test set accuracy of 87.4%
+* test set accuracy of 92.88%

 If a well known architecture was chosen:
 * What architecture was chosen?
 LeNet5 by Yan LeCun
 * Why did you believe it would be relevant to the traffic sign application?
 The Lenet5  was chosen due to its efficient architecture for CNN problems.
 This architecture was also discussed in the class.
 * How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?
 The model was able to detect new images with satisfactory results.
 Although additional image transformations functions may be required to improve the model's results
 * Which parameters were tuned?
 How were they adjusted and why?
 The batch size was changed to increase the validation accuracy.
-The learning rate was also decreased from 0.01 to 0.005 due to large jumps between the accuracy results reported by epochs.
+The learning rate was also decreased from 0.005 to 0.5 due to large jumps between the accuracy results reported by epochs.

 ### Test a Model on New Images